The Real Thing (Russell Morris song): In popular culture

-In 1998 Australia Post issued a special edition set of twelve stamps celebrating the early years of Australian Rock 'n' Roll, featuring Australian hit songs of the late 1950s, the 1960s and the early 1970s.
-"Each of them said something about us, and told the rest of the world this is what popular culture sounds like, and it has an Australian accent."

-Morris's version of "The Real Thing" was featured on the soundtrack of the 2000 Australian movie, The Dish.
-The AFL also used a new recording of the song for its television advertisement campaign for the 2000 season, declaring Aussie Rules as 'The Real Thing' as opposed to Rugby league.
-Australian performer Kylie Minogue released her cover version of the song in 2000; it is featured on the soundtrack to the movie Sample People.
-Australian rock band Midnight Oil also released a version in 2000 as a single from their compilation album The Real Thing.
+In 1998, Australia Post issued a special-edition set of twelve stamps celebrating the early years of Australian Rock 'n' Roll, featuring Australian hit songs of the late 1950s, the 1960s and the early 1970s.
+"Each of them said something about us, and told the rest of the world this is what popular culture sounds like, and it has an Australian accent."Morris's version of "The Real Thing" was featured on the soundtrack of the 2000 Australian movie The Dish.
+The AFL also used a new recording of the song for its television advertisement campaign for the 2000 season, declaring Aussie Rules as "The Real Thing" as opposed to Rugby league.

-In May 2001 the Australasian Performing Right Association (APRA), as part of its 75th Anniversary celebrations, named "The Real Thing" as one of the Top 30 Australian songs of all time.
+In May 2001, the Australasian Performing Right Association (APRA), as part of its 75th Anniversary celebrations, named "The Real Thing" as one of the Top 30 Australian songs of all time.

-Between 2004 and 2008, the song was used extensively in an advertising campaign by Western Australian Tourism Commission (Tourism WA) promoting the State both nationally and internationally.
+Between 2004 and 2008, the song was used extensively in an advertising campaign by Western Australian Tourism Commission (Tourism WA) promoting the state both nationally and internationally.

 In 2005 and 2006, while South Sydney's NRL team was sponsored by Real Insurance, this song was used as the theme song when they ran on the field.

 This song was used by the Seven Network for its AFL coverage in 2007.

-More recently in 2018, Australian public television broadcaster ABC has used part of the Morris "The Real Thing" to promote its television news services.
+More recently, in 2018, Australian public television broadcaster ABC has used part of "The Real Thing" to promote its television news services.

 In 2013, this song was used in Subaru BRZ, Subaru XV and Subaru Forester commercials.

 Covers

-The Australian psychedelic/electronic/trance band Third Eye (a project of Ollie Olsen who had previously been in Max Q with Michael Hutchence of INXS fame) released a version of the song that charted at #76 in October 1990 in Australia.
+The Australian psychedelic/electronic/trance band Third Eye (a project of Ollie Olsen, who had previously been in Max Q with Michael Hutchence of INXS fame) released a version of the song that charted at #76 in October 1990 in Australia.

 Midnight Oil covered and released a version of the song from their album The Real Thing in 2000.

-Kylie Minogue released a cover in 2000 for the film, Sample People.
+Kylie Minogue released a cover in 2000 for the film Sample People.

 Stoner rock band Shellfin covered "The Real Thing" on their 2015 album Cities Without Names.